Welcome to Minh's Bistro

 I was born one of eleven children and raised in Saigon at the height of the Vietnam War.
 I immigrated by myself to the United States at the age of 20.
 After a period of struggle adjusting to a new language and culture, I studied electrical engineering at George Washington University.
 At age 31, I married an American woman, Ashley (long story!) and in our early 40’s, we had our only child, a daughter whose American name is Emma Margaret.
 With the support of my family and after retiring from a 28-year career designing electrical systems for high security government buildings, I am able to fulfill a lifelong dream of both entrepreneurship and giving back to the country that so generously sponsored me over three decades ago.

-I hope to share a bit of my homeland, its customs, cuisine and charm with all who visit Minh’s Bistro and invite you to click the link below to learn more about my improbable but quintessentially American journey from a poor suburb of war-torn Saigon to Minh’s Bistro in Rehoboth Beach, Delaware.
+I hope to share a bit of my homeland, its customs, cuisine and charm with all who visit Minh’s Bistro and invite you to learn more about my improbable but quintessentially American journey from a poor suburb of war-torn Saigon to Minh’s Bistro in Rehoboth Beach, Delaware.

 God Bless America!